eoin-shiels-lloret/Poker_Game/README.md

 # Poker_Game

-Welcome to my first project ever in GitHub, i'm in my 2nd year of ComSci at DCU.
+Welcome to my first project ever in GitHub, i have just started my 2nd year of ComSci at Dublin City University (DCU).

 Its a small poker game against a computer